Ed-Fi-Exchange-OSS/Leadership-Profile/Readme.md

 * Run the `setup.ps1` powershell script to install the required powershell modules and tools needed to build the application.
+* Run `Invoke-Psake DownloadDbTestData` in powershell from the project root folder.
 * Unzip and restore the backup in `testdata/EdFi_TPDM_v08_20201109.zip` to your local SQL Server instance.
 * Run the database migrations by running this powershell command from the project root folder:
 ```